 Year 7 complete a baseline/transition assessment at the beginning of term 1.
 This allows us to see the strengths and weaknesses of the cohort and adjust the SOW appropriately.

 All the KPIs are in a folder; one for each child in Year 7 & 8.
 These are referred to in lesson as and when the teacher feels appropriate.
-Students are encouraged to self-assess against the criteria.
+Pupils are encouraged to self-assess against the criteria.

 As well as during lesson time teachers ensure that they also check and update in terms 2, 4 and 6 using their professional judgement.